achoquemamani/qubeyond/README.md

 Package manager: yarn
 Javascript library: axios
 Programming Language: typescript

 The project has:
 1. a changelog
+2. a readme
-2. use of function for sharing in different components
+3. use of function for sharing in different components
+4. a button for changing to dark
+5. a pagination
 ```